SquirrelCorporation/SquirrelServersManager/README.md

 [![Tests](https://github.com/SquirrelCorporation/SquirrelServersManager/actions/workflows/node.js.yml/badge.svg)](https://github.com/SquirrelCorporation/SquirrelServersManager/actions/workflows/node.js.yml)

 NOTE:
-This is a pre-alpha version, It may not work on your system.
+This is a Alpha version, It may not work on your system.
 I am currently looking for testers and contributors.
 Absolutely no warranties.

 See https://squirrelserversmanager.io/docs/quickstart